mklabs/tiny-lr/readme.md

 })
 ```

-You can define your own route and listen for specific request:
+You can define your own route and listen for a specific request:

 ```js
 var server = tinylr();